 In response to the mandate for the an information framework for demand reduction, CICAD convened a Working Group comprised of experts in using data to inform demand reduction strategies, policies, and programs.
-This Working Group met at CICAD in Washington, DC on July 12th and 13th.
-Together with the CICAD staff from Demand Reduction and the Inter American Observatory on Drugs, ten experts from across the hemisphere and the Pan Amercan Health Organization, were convened in the meeting along with.
+This Working Group met at CICAD in Washington, DC on Ten experts from across the Hemisphere participated in the meeting along with CICAD staff from Demand Reduction and the Inter American Observatory on Drugs.
 John T. Carnevale, Ph.D., who is assisting CICAD with the drafting of this document, facilitated the meeting.
-A list of the meeting participants in presented in Appendix A. Some members of the Working Group will meet with the CICAD Demand Reduction Expert Group during its fourteenth meeting in October 2012 to present and discuss its preliminary findings and solicit guidance as to content and design of the document for the Fifty Third CICAD Regular Session in 2013.
+A list of the meeting participants in presented in Appendix A.

+Some members of the Working Group subsequently met with the CICAD Demand Reduction Expert Group during its fourteenth meeting in October 2012 to present the initial work of the Working Group and discuss its preliminary findings as well as solicit guidance as to content and design of the document.
+Following the October 2012 meeting, CICAD convened a smaller task force meeting in December 2012 to address the comments and suggestions that emerged for the October CICAD Demand Reduction Expert Group meeting.
+This is the final document that summarizes the observations and discussions resulting from this extensive process.

-Overview of the Working Group Deliberations
+The Working Group Deliberations

-The meeting began with presentations from CICAD Executive Secretariat staff that provided background information about the Demand Reduction Expert Group mandate and the tasks before the Working Group over the course of the two-day meeting.
+CICAD Executive Secretariat staff convened the July 2012 meeting of the Working Group by providing background information about the Demand Reduction Expert Group mandate and defined the tasks to be initially addressed by the Working Group over the course of the two-day meeting.
 The overall charge was for this Group to develop essential or core indicators that member states could use to shape a demand reduction strategy, policy, or program.
 Participants agreed that there was no need to reinvent the wheel, as prevention and treatment science had contributed much to the understanding of the relevance of many indicators over the past three decades.
 With this common understanding, the Group began by reviewing key documents to guide the discussion over the two days:

-- The "Hemispheric Drug Strategy", which was approved May 3, 2009 by the CICAD Commission.
+- The "Hemispheric Drug Strategy" approved May 3, 2009 by the CICAD Commission.
 The Hemispheric Drug Strategy includes 13 guidelines that member states agreed to pursue when developing a demand reduction strategy.
 These guidelines are presented in Appendix B - The "Definition of Basic Indicators on Demand Reduction" approved by the CICAD National Observatories.
 It included five indicators for demand reduction: drug use or prevalence; problem consumption; perception of risk and availability; mortality rates; and patients in treatment.
 The experts in the Working Group agreed that these indicators are fundamental to the Information Framework for Demand Reduction.

 The Working Group also recognized that certain indicators used in past versions of the Multilateral Evaluation Mechanism should be considered.
 They also agreed that indicators such as epidemiology of drug use and measures of consequences were essential and necessary to describe the required resource capacity to deliver programs effectively and efficiently.
-To complement the epideomiologic picture, the working group unanimously recommended that data representing an assessment of available and needed resources be conducted.
-In other words, having good science-based data describing the drug situation is not enough; information about the ability of a member state's infrastructure to deliver programs, identify resources, monitor and evaluate the drug situation, and provide central management of the problem, was also essential.
+To complement the epidemiologic picture, the working group unanimously recommended that data representing an assessment of available and needed resources be conducted.
+In other words, having good science-based data describing the drug situation is not enough; information about the ability or readiness of a member state's infrastructure to deliver programs, identify resources, monitor and evaluate the drug situation, and provide central management of the problem is also essential.